-Forty years ago, back in 1972, a recently established brand Porsche Design of Austria has presented its first product: an analog chronograph wristwatch that had all its visible surfaces treated with black coating.
+Forty years ago, back in 1972, a then-recently established brand Porsche Design of Austria has presented its first product: an analog chronograph that had all its visible surfaces treated with a black coating.
 Although offering nothing particularly new in terms of mechanics, the model nevertheless was the first in the world to offer an all-black (with only hands and hour markers covered in white) color scheme that offered unrivalled contrast and legibility and, inevitably, has soon become a hit among those interested in a ‘lifestyle’ timekeeper with a loud name on its dial.
-This new Porsche Design P’6510 Chronograph I Reissue automatic wrist watch pays homage to the famous timekeeper with only minor details changed here and there.
+This new Porsche Design P’6510 Chronograph I Reissue (Ref.
+6510.43.41.0272) pays homage to the famous timekeeper with only minor details changed here and there.

 The first noticeable difference between the original and the reissue is, of course, the size.
 While the 1972 model was modest 38 millimeters in diameter, the new version comes in a much more impressive 44 millimeter body: still being a ‘lifestyle’ watch, the P’6510 delivers what an average buyer of a luxury timekeeper wants (hint: they want their expensive gadget to be noticed right from the start.)